- Find Meeting Information

 - Your financial resources

-How Does a Partial Hospitalization Program Work?
+How Does a PHP Work?

-A partial hospitalization program for alcohol addiction offers focused and structured time to assist you in the initial, and often most difficult, stages of early recovery.
 Depending on the symptoms associated with your alcohol use disorder, you may require medical stabilization to help you withdraw safely.
-Both inpatient and partial hospitalization programs can offer withdrawal management—or detox—services.1
+Both inpatient and partial hospitalization programs can offer withdrawal management, or detox, services.

-PHPs offer several other core services that are used in most addiction treatment programs, including: 1,3
+PHPs offer several other core services that are used in most addiction treatment programs, including:

 - Mental health counseling